hmchen47/DataScience/ML/MLNN-Hinton/15-Hierarchy.md

 ### Lecture Notes

 + RBM as autoencoder
+  + one hidden layer RBM = shallow autoencoder
   + train an RBM w/one-step contrastive divergence
     + RBM trying to make the reconstructions look like data
-    + as an autoencoder, strongly regularized by using binary activities in the hidden layer
+    + autoencoder view: strongly regularized by using binary activities in the hidden layer
   + trained w/ miximum likelihood, RBMs not like autoencoders
+    + e.g., pixel as pure noise
+      + autoencoder: trying to reconstruct whatever noise value it had
+      + RBM: training w/ maximum likelihood and using the bias for that input
   + applying pre-training on autoencoders
-    + Q: replacing the stack of RBMs used for pre-training by a stack of shallow autoencoders
+    + Question: replacing the stack of RBMs used for pre-training by a stack of shallow autoencoders
     + the shallow autoencoders regularized by penalizing the squared weights $\implies$ pre-training not as effective (for subsequent discrimination)
+    + stacking autoencoder not working as well as stacking RBMs

 + Denoising autencoders
-  + adding noise to input vector setting many of its components to zero (like dropout, but for input)
+  + adding noise to input vector setting many of its components to zero
+    + different components for different input vectors
+    + like dropout but for input than hidden units
     + still required to reconstruct these components
     + extracting features to capture correlations btw inputs
+    + not just copying input $\impliedby$ denoising
+    + N.B.:
+      + shallow autoencoder w/ enough hidden units $\to$ copying each pixel to one hidden unit $\to$  reconstruct that pixel from that hidden unit
+      + not applied for a denoising autoencoder
+    + using hidden units to capture correlation btw the inputs
+    + using the value of some inputs too help reconstructing the inputs that have been zeroed out
-  + effective pre-training w/ a stack of denoising autoencoders
+  + pre-training working well w/ a stack of denoising autoencoders
-    + $\geq$ pre-training w/ RBMs
+    + performance: $\geq$ RBM w/ pre-training
-    + simppler to evaluate the pre-training $\impliedby$ easily computing the value of the objective function
+    + simpler to evaluate the pre-training $\because$ easily computing the value of the objective function
+      + pre-training RBM w/ contrastive divergence unable to compute the value of real objective function to minimize
+      + squared reconstruction error not what been minimized
     + lacking the nice variational bound as w/ RBMs $\to$ only of theoretical interest
   + P. Vincent, H. Larochelle, Y. Bengio, and P. Manzagol, [Extracting and composing robust features with denoising autoencoders](https://bit.ly/2USqMy4), ICML '08: Proceedings of the 25th international conference on Machine learning, 2008